Publications

 Policy Shocks and Wage Rigidities: Empirical Evidence from the Regional Effect of National Shocks

-Cambridge INET working paper, April 2017 (with Damjan Pfajfar, Federal Reserve Board).
+Cambridge INET working paper, April 2017 (with Damjan Pfajfar)

 This paper studies the effect of wage rigidities on the transmission of fiscal and monetary policy shocks.
 We calculate downward wage rigidities across U.S. states using the Current Population Survey.
 These estimates are used to explain differences in the state-level economic effects of identical national shocks in interest rates and taxes.
 In line with the role of sticky wages in New Keynesian models, we find that contractionary monetary policy and tax shocks increase unemployment and decrease economic activity in rigid states considerably more than in flexible states.

-The share of climate-enhancing innovations in total patents was booming in the years leading up to the Global Financial Crisis, but has seized to grow since.
+The share of climate-enhancing innovations in total patents was booming in the years leading up to the Global Financial Crisis, but has ceased to grow since.
 We provide causal evidence that tight credit disproportionately affects green innovation, through its effect on young firms.
 To explain this, we develop a quantitative framework in which firms direct innovation towards green or polluting technologies, and become better at innovating in technologies that they have previously succeeded in.
 This means that mature, incumbent firms predominantly innovate in polluting technologies.
 When green technologies become more attractive, e.g. due to a carbon tax, young firms are responsible for a disproportionate share of the transition to green innovation.
-As young firms are financially constrained, a credit shock disproportionately harms their innovation, bringing the green transition to a halt.
+As young firms are financially constrained, a credit shock disproportionately harms their innovation, slowing the green transition.

 This paper examines the short-run effects of federal education expenditures on local income.
 We exploit city-level variation in exposure to national changes in the $30-billion Federal Pell Grant Program, which is the largest program to help low-income students attend college in the U.S., to calculate fiscal multipliers of education expenditures.
 An increase in Pell grants by 1 percent of a city’s income raises local income by 2.4 percent over the next two years.